telerik/winforms-docs/calendar/customizing-appearance/styling.md

    ![calendar-themes002](images/calendar-themes002.png)
 6. Once the item is opened change the BackColor and close the item.
    ![calendar-themes003](images/calendar-themes003.png)
 7. In the `Elements` window select the Font and change its style and sizе.
+The result can be seen in the bellow image.
    ![calendar-themes004](images/calendar-themes004.png)